geographiliac/Essay-Generator/README.md

 ###### Example output

-> "In this short story, the writer tries to emphasize the protagonist's personality.
-An example of this can be found in this quote: 'How much wood would a woodchuck chuck if a woodchuck could chuck wood?'.
-This suggests that the writer feels very strongly about the situation, as shown in the metaphor in the above quote.
-It causes the reader to associate the two things, which adds to the radiant atmosphere of the short story.
-Also, the writer effectively uses assonance in his short story, to let the reader experience the protagonist's cheerful feelings.
+> The writer skilfully uses language and techniques like euphemism and assonance to effectively convey his message.
+This makes the short story seem more dramatic and cheerful, as shown in the following quote: 'How much wood would a woodchuck chuck?'.
+This suggests that the writer feels very strongly about the situation, as shown by the simile in the above quote.
+It causes the reader to associate the two things, which adds to the cheerful atmosphere of the short story.
+However, 'woodchuck' suggests that the protagonist also felt lighthearted and carefree, which builds up the reader's interest and makes the short story more exciting.

 ## Usage